ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 .# Abstract

-The JSON Proof Algorithms (JPA) specification registers cryptographic algorithms and identifiers to be used with the JSON Web Proof and JSON Web Key (JWK) specifications.
+The JSON Proof Algorithms (JPA) specification registers cryptographic algorithms and identifiers to be used with the JSON Web Proof, JSON Web Key (JWK), and COSE specifications.
 It defines IANA registries for these identifiers.

 {mainmatter}